 The clinical trial was initiated on March 9, 2021, with patient accrual expected to take approximately two years to complete.
-If LB-100 does potentiate the benefit of the standard regimen, some evidence could be noted at 12 months into the clinical trial, but an assessment of potential increased activity is likely to require at least 24 months.
-The Company is currently seeking to add two additional centers to increase the rate of accrual.
-The Company expects this clinical trial to be completed by June 30, 2024.
+However, patient accrual has been slower than expected.
+The Company is currently seeking to add two additional centers to increase the rate of patient accrual.
+With the additional sites, the Company expects this clinical trial to be completed by December 31, 2024.
+Without additional sites, the completion date for this clinical trial will be no sooner than December 31, 2025.

-During the three months ended March 31, 2022 and 2021, the Company incurred costs of \$0 and \$240,508, respectively, pursuant to this agreement.
-The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$2,433,000 as of March 31, 2022, which is expected to be incurred through December 31, 2024, based upon a target of 42 enrollees.
+During the three months ended June 30, 2022 and 2021, the Company incurred costs of \$0 and \$285,020, respectively, pursuant to this agreement.
+During the six months ended June 30, 2022 and 2021, the Company incurred costs of \$0 and \$525,528, respectively, pursuant to this agreement.
+The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$2,433,000 as of June 30, 2022, which is expected to be incurred through December 31, 2024, based upon a target of 42 enrollees.
 If a significant number of patients fail during the dose-escalation process, an increase of up to 12 patients would likely be necessary, at an estimated additional cost of approximately \$800,000.
 The Company currently expects that enrollment in this clinical trial will range from approximately 18 to 30 enrollees, with 24 enrollees as the most likely number.
 Should fewer than 42 enrollees be required, the Company has agreed to compensate City of Hope on a per enrollee basis.